cjs227/CostEffvsEnUt/README.md

 5. Calculate the cost of process components for each case and LCOA.
 Sort LCOA according to location.

 ## Raw wind data processed  **Wind_Data_Processing.m**.
 This script requires wind profile NC data downloaded from the New European Wind Atlas platform (https://map.neweuropeanwindatlas.eu/) to be in the folder **Raw_Data_Wind**.
-Is also requires the MATLAB mat file **gebco_variables**.
+Is also requires the MATLAB mat file **gebco_variables**, obtained using data from https://doi.org/10.5285/f98b053b-0cbc-6c23-e053-6c86abc0af7b
 This script executes 5 sections and save **WP_base** and **WP_nocurt**.
 1. Extract all the data from the NC files and sort in the stucture WP_base
 2. Input cost parameters in the structure WP_base